The Kato square root problem for parabolic operators with an anti-symmetric part in BMO: Introduction and the main result

-Kato square root problems, and their associated estimates, have important applications in operator theory and to the study of boundary value problems for elliptic and parabolic equations and systems.
-These estimates have therefore attracted much attention ever since the Kato square root conjecture for elliptic operators was solved in \cite{AHLMcT}.
-Recently there has been important progress in the study of the parabolic Kato problem for parabolic operators as in \eqref{eq1deg+}, \eqref{eq1deg+h} but with $D\equiv 0$.
-In particular, in \cite{AEN} the Kato (square root) estimate was proven, and in \cite{AAEN} the case of a weighted operator of the form $\partial_t -w(x)^{-1}\div_{x} (A(x, t)\nabla_{x})$ was treated assuming that $w=w(x)$ is a real-valued function belonging to the Muckenhoupt class $A_2(\mathbb R^{n},\d x)$.
-The field of parabolic Kato square root estimates was started in \cite{N1} where a notion of reinforced weak solutions to second order parabolic equations, induced by a coercive sesquilinear form, was explored, and the proof of the original Kato conjecture for elliptic operators \cite{AHLMcT} was adapted to the parabolic context.
-We refer to \cite{AEN,AEN1,N1,CNS,N2, AAEN} for more on parabolic Kato square root problems.
+The field of parabolic Kato square root estimates originated in \cite{N1}, where a notion of reinforced weak solutions for second-order parabolic equations, induced by a coercive sesquilinear form, was introduced, and the proof of the original Kato conjecture for elliptic operators \cite{AHLMcT} was adapted to the parabolic setting.
+For further details on parabolic Kato square root problems, we refer to \cite{AEN, AEN1, N1, CNS, N2, AAEN}.